janberges/elphmod/patches/README.md

-# Patches for Quantum ESPRESSO
+# Patches

 Some parts of elphmod (including examples) process the output of a modified version of Quantum ESPRESSO (QE).
-This directory contains the corresponding patches for different versions of QE.
+We provide the corresponding patches for different versions of QE.
 To apply them, go to the QE repository and run, e.g., the following commands:

     git checkout qe-7.3
     git apply /path/to/elphmod/patches/qe-7.3.patch